jll123567/VrMotionSicknessAutomation/worklog.md

 I didn't notice at first since the numeric data was easy, but with images I need cuda working.
 Updated nvidia drivers to 550, re-installed cuda stuff, then forced the script run with the CUDNN_PATH and LD_LIBRARY_PATH envvars.

+Got 30% accuracy on a full run, not great... gonna shuffle, make a bigger split(0.8), and make period larger(5s) holy!
+80% accuracy!